postman-open-technologies/lifecycle/README.md

 | **Why data matters** | [View](https://miro.com/app/board/uXjVOoKAyxU=/) | none | none | none | none | none | none | none | draft
 | **The need for digital knowledge** | [View](https://miro.com/app/board/uXjVOoKAyxU=/) | none | none | none | none | none | none | none | draft

-## Structure
-Blueprints are meant to provide very simple (1-2 pages) of guidance pertaining to a specific aspect of API operations, providing core concepts that can be consumed directly, or used as the core of blog posts, videos, white papers, boos, and other content.
-Here is a snapshot of the blueprint structure:

-- Blueprints
-    - Areas
-        - Elements
-            - Actions

 Blueprints are meant to focus on a a specific concept, breaking that concept down into unique areas, but then refererncing common reusable elements that possess actions a user can take as a result of what they have learned along the way.
 There are additional links, questions, videos, and other related resources involved, but for now this provides a quick snapshot of the structure.

 ## Process
 The process we are using to move blueprints forward is an ever evolving one, but to help encourage participation across the team, and even from the community, here are steps we are taking to create new blueprints, and iterate upon existing ones.

-- **View** - Use a miro board to get all the concepts on the table in a visual way.
+- **Ideas** - Use a miro board to get all the concepts on the table in a visual way.
-- **Issue** - Use Github issue to discuss each concept as we iterate upon.
+- **Discussion** - Use Github issue to discuss each concept as we iterate upon.
-- **Markdown** - Use individual markdown files as the source of Outline for each version.
+- **Outline** - Use individual markdown files as the source of outline for each version.
-- **Research** - Conduct research, gather references to concepts we want to include.
-- **Team** - Engage across Open Tech and other Postman teams for feedback on blueprints.
-- **Customers** - Provide anonymized references to customer conversations across blueprints.
-- **Breaking Changes** - Provide references to Breaking Changes Issues across blueprints.
-- **Analyst** - Provide reference to analyst materials that support elements across blueprints.
+- **Deck** - Create a deck to convey the concept for use in demos and presentations.
+- **Slide** - Create a single slide to convey the concept for use in slide decks.
+- **Blog** - Publish a blog post to support the concept and help tell the sotry.
+- **Video** - Publish a video using Space Camp, Exploratory, or Level Up process.
+- **PDF** - Create a one sheet PDF that can be easily shared with anyone via email or link.

 This process will continue to evolve as we move forward with more blueprints.
 This set of instructions is designed to focus on fleshing out as many blueprints as possible, providing areas and elements for each, but then iterating upon actions and other links, videos, and resources with future versions--we will shift the process as we progress.